Call/WhatsAppText +1 (302) 613-4617

 Artist Statement Conventions

-Animation industry artist statements follow a tight professional format: first-person voice, present tense for current approach, past tense for development narrative, active verbs throughout, no clichés (“passionate about animation”, “lifelong dream”).
-Effective statements name specific influences (Frank Thomas and Ollie Johnston’s The Illusion of Life, Glen Keane’s approach to weight, contemporary animators whose work demonstrates specific principles) and connect those influences to concrete choices in your own work.
-Length is typically 200–400 words—studios will not read five paragraphs of background.
-Our tutors write artist statements that say more with less and position your specific creative identity, not a generic animating-since-childhood narrative.
+Animation industry artist statements follow a tight professional format: first-person voice, present tense for current approach, past tense for development narrative, active verbs, no clichés (“passionate about animation”).
+Effective statements name specific influences and connect them to concrete choices in your own work.
+Length is typically 200–400 words.
+Our tutors write artist statements that say more with less.

 03